Lookashek85/product-order-api/README.md

 At this stage I should be able to build the app but it won't start yet...

 ### Stage 3 - Implement domain services
+Development went ok, I made few minor changes to my model, I tested domain code and found out there is an issue with resolving order dates, I will look into it tomorrow.
+I'm done for today, Java switch was a bit harder than I thought, I reminded to myself why I loved Kotlin so much when first introduced to it ;)